camunda/docker-camunda-bpm-platform/README.md

 - `WAIT_FOR` wait for a `host:port` to be available over TCP before starting
 - `WAIT_FOR_TIMEOUT` how long to wait for the service to be avaiable - defaults to 30 seconds

-For example to use a postgresql docker image as database you can start the platform as follows:
+For example, to use a `postgresql` docker image as database you can start the platform as follows:

 ```